EdJoPaTo/grammy-inline-menu/README.md

 Look at the code here: [TypeScript](examples/main-typescript.ts) / [JavaScript (consider using TypeScript)](examples/main-javascript.js)

-# Migrate from version 4 to version 5
+# Migrate from version 4 to 5

 If your project still uses version 4 of this library see [v4 documentation](https://github.com/EdJoPaTo/telegraf-inline-menu/blob/v4.0.1/README.md) and consider refactoring to version 5.